 According to the local utility company, SRP where I live in Arizona, a 2-3 degree change in thermostat setting can have a 2-3% impact on energy consumption.
 If I am heating and cooling an unoccupied building, then the savings I can achieve are even greater.

 Getting reliable data is the first step in determining how we can save money on energy.
 Affordable, independent, industrial-grade data loggers remove the uncertainty of potentially faulty sensors such as thermostats.
 These sensors can also provide data on the performance of your HVAC systems that your thermostat can’t.
-Such as is the compressor working correctly and are the air filters moving air efficiently.
+For instance, is the compressor working correctly and are the air filters moving air efficiently?

 This same data can also be used to determine if your actions had the desired effect of lowering your consumption, even before your next utility bill arrives.